2024 Democratic National Convention: First night (Monday, August 19: For the People)

 The first night was emceed by actor and director Tony Goldwyn and included musical performances by Mickey Guyton and Jason Isbell.
-It included tributes to president Joe Biden, who delivered Monday's closing address.
+It included tributes to outgoing president Joe Biden, who himself delivered the night's closing address.
 Alexandria Ocasio-Cortez, 2016 Democratic presidential nominee Hillary Clinton, and first lady Jill Biden and daughter Ashley spoke.
 Harris made a brief surprise appearance on-stage to pay tribute to Biden and welcome the attendees.
 The party platform, drafted by delegates in the Platform Committee, was adopted by the full body of delegates by voice vote.

-Main programming began at 5:30 PM Central.
-Listed below are select speakers in order of appearance.